nation3/agreements-app/docs/agreement-lifecycle.md

 The terms' details can be kept private.
 The only thing that will be written on-chain is cryptographic proof of the terms so other parties can verify them when needed and the parameters required on-chain for the operations of the agreement.

-Joining an agreement is as simple as signing the transaction to join and fulfilling the requirements to join.
+Joining an agreement is as simple as fulfilling the requirements and signing the transaction to join.
 In most cases, it means providing some assets as collateral to guarantee the enforceability of the terms.

 When those assets are deposited in the agreement, they become part of the system's jurisdiction and are only governable under the terms of the contract.